customink/is-it-up/README.md

 ## Contributing

 1. Fork it ( http://github.com/customink/is_it_up/fork )
+2. Run `bin/bootstrap_macos` (if using macOS) and `bin/setup` to ensure your environment is configured for development
+3. Run `bin/test` to ensure all tests pass
-2. Create your feature branch (`git checkout -b my-new-feature`)
+4. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 ## Kudos